el-remph/swob/README.md

 Installation
 ------------

-Put swob.sh on your PATH, or edit the sway(5) config snippet to point to its exact location.
-Copy the sway config snippet into your own sway config file, or source it from that file, or copy it into /etc/sway/config.d -- obviously if you aren't on sway, do the equivalent for your window manager.
+- Put swob.sh on your PATH, or edit the sway(5) config snippet to point to its exact location.
+- Copy the sway config snippet into your own sway config file, or source it from that file, or copy it into /etc/sway/config.d -- obviously if you aren't on sway, do the equivalent for your window manager.
+- Copy swob-wob.ini to one of: `$XDG_CONFIG_DIR`/swob/wob.ini,
+  ~/.config/swob/wob.ini, /etc/swob/wob.ini

 Copying
 -------

 Copyright &copy; 2024 The Remph <lhr@disroot.org>

-This file is free software; the Remph gives unlimited permission to copy and/or distribute it, with or without modification, as long as this notice is preserved.
+These files are free software; the Remph gives unlimited permission to copy and/or distribute them, with or without modification, as long as this notice is preserved.

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, to the extent permitted by law; without even the